Bryalle90/autoHTPC/README.md

 General      |
 ------------:| :------------
-path         | location for files to be extracted/copied to before processing by FileBot remove       | (True/False) remove torrent from uTorrent when done seeding notify       | (True/False) send a notification when done processing a torrent notifyRemove | (True/False) send a notification when removing a torrent
+path         | location for files to be extracted/copied to before processing by FileBot overwrite    | (True/False) overwrite files that are already present in final directory remove       | (True/False) remove torrent from uTorrent when done seeding notify       | (True/False) send a notification when done processing a torrent notifyRemove | (True/False) send a notification when removing a torrent